 Who should NOT take this medication?

-- is allergic to digoxin or to any of the ingredients of the medication
+- are allergic to digoxin or any ingredients of the medication

-- has certain abnormal heart rhythms (ventricular fibrillation)
+- have certain abnormal heart rhythms (ventricular fibrillation)

 What side effects are possible with this medication?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.

 The side effects listed below are not experienced by everyone who takes this medication.
 If you are concerned about side effects, discuss the risks and benefits of this medication with your doctor.

 The following side effects have been reported by at least 1% of people taking this medication.
 Many of these side effects can be managed, and some may go away on their own over time.